hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - formerly Advanced Malware Protection (AMP) for Endpoints
   - a cloud-managed endpoint security solution providing advanced protection against viruses, malware, and other cyber-threats by detecting, preventing, and responding to threats
   - proactive endpoint protection and centralized admin management
-  - detection, blocking, tracking, analysis, and remediation to protect against targeted persistent malware attacks
+  - detection, blocking, tracking, analysis, and remediation to protect against <span style="color: #bb6600;">targeted persistent malware attacks</span>
+  - detecting targeted, persistent malware attacks
+    - an integrated set of controls and a continuous process
+    - to detect, confirm, track, analyze, and remediate these threats
+  - the <span style="color: #bb6600;">root cause</span> of a threat based on the indicators of compromise seen
+  - <span style="color: #bb6600;">outbreak control</span> through custom detections
+  - using global threat intelligence to defense and protect against known and emerging threats w/ feeds from
+    - Talos Security Intelligence and Research Group
+    - Threat Grid’s threat intelligence
   - file disposition:
     - a categorization from the AMP cloud that determines what actions are taken on the file download
     - actions for file disposition